hashbite/consent-manager/packages/docs/docs/frameworks/create-react-app.md

 # Integrating Consent Manager with Create React App

 This guide will help you to integrate the Consent Manager into a React application created with Create React App.
-It will walk you through the necessary steps to set up and configure the Consent Manager effectively.

 ## Example